NGA-TRAN/datafusion-optimal-plans/README.md

 - Tuning for parallel execution
 - Building and running distributed plans

-Start with the doc folder—each .md file introduces a focused topic, showing how to run queries in datafusion-cli or linking to test files for scenarios not supported via CLI.
+Start with the docs folder—each .md file introduces a focused topic, showing how to run queries in datafusion-cli or linking to test files for scenarios not supported via CLI.